itd/axispics/README.txt

 ==============================
 I'll assume you've hacked around with your AXIS camera and figured out how to set up the password, IP address, and date/time.
+I'm using a couple of the Axis 5512 IP cameras.
+The software on those seems to deliver a reasonable image quality for what I need.
 Now, on to getting it to talk to this cheezy little app...